netobserv/pano-research/README.md

 ## Workload

-In addition to our pipeline, we use two instances of a DNS load tool, DNS-OARC's [dnsperf](https://github.com/DNS-OARC/dnsperf), which queries 8.8.8.8 (Google) and 9.0.0.1 (IBM) simultaneously, using a sample DNS [querylist](poc1/dnsperf/dns-entry-list) from a trace taken at yorktown.ibm.com
+In addition to our pipeline, we use two instances of a DNS load tool, DNS-OARC's [dnsperf](https://github.com/DNS-OARC/dnsperf), which queries 8.8.8.8 (Google) and 9.0.0.1 (IBM) simultaneously, using a sample DNS [querylist](poc1/dnsperf/dns-entry-list) from a trace taken at yorktown.ibm.com.

 ## Running the Demo

-The following is needed to demo PANO's capabilities:
+We have a demo of PANO's capabilities running in Docker.
+The following is needed to run the demo:

 ### Requirements

+You will need the following to run the demo:

 - Linux
 - Git - to check out the tree
 - Bash - to build the docker images from standard components
 - Docker and docker compose that support "host" networking
 - Relatively new Linux Kernel that supports CAP_BPF

+### Check-out the Demo

+Run

+` ``git clone git@github.com:netobserv/pano-research.git```

+to check out the source tree.

 ### Building the Demo